-On November 15, 2023, pursuant to the Captivision Korea Founder Earnout Letter, the Company issued to the Captivision Korea Founders (in the aggregate), (i) the 1,666,666.67 Series I RSRs, (ii) the 1,666,666.67 Series II RSRs and (iii) the 1,666,666.67 Series III RSRs, and the Company reserved 5,000,000 Earnout Shares for issuance upon settlement of such Earnout RSRs if the daily VWAP of Ordinary Shares is greater than or equal to (a) \$12.00, (b) \$14.00, or (c) \$16.00, respectively (collectively, the "Triggering Events"), in each case, for twenty (20) Trading Days within any thirty (30) consecutive Trading Day period occurring during the Earnout Period.
-In the event that an Earnout Strategic Transaction is consummated during the Earnout Period, and the per share value in such transaction is greater than or equal to (a) \$12.00, (b) \$14.00, or (c) \$16.00 per share, then the corresponding Series I RSRs, the Series II RSRs, or the Series III RSRs, as the case may be, will automatically vest, and any Earnout Shares underlying such vested Earnout RSRs not previously issued pursuant to the Captivision Korea Founder Earnout Letter will be issued or deemed to have been issued by the Company immediately prior to the consummation of such transaction.
+On November 15, 2023, pursuant to the Captivision Korea Founder Earnout Letter, we issued to the Captivision Korea Founders (in the aggregate), (i) the 1,666,666.67 Series I RSRs, (ii) the 1,666,666.67 Series II RSRs and (iii) the 1,666,666.67 Series III RSRs, and we reserved 5,000,000 Earnout Shares for issuance upon settlement of such Earnout RSRs if the daily VWAP of Ordinary Shares is greater than or equal to (a) \$12.00, (b) \$14.00, or (c) \$16.00, respectively (collectively, the "Triggering Events"), in each case, for twenty (20) Trading Days within any thirty (30) consecutive Trading Day period occurring during the Earnout Period.
+In the event that an Earnout Strategic Transaction is consummated during the Earnout Period, and the per share value in such transaction is greater than or equal to (a) \$12.00, (b) \$14.00, or (c) \$16.00 per share, then the corresponding Series I RSRs, the Series II RSRs, or the Series III RSRs, as the case may be, will automatically vest, and any Earnout Shares underlying such vested Earnout RSRs not previously issued pursuant to the Captivision Korea Founder Earnout Letter will be issued or deemed to have been issued by us immediately prior to the consummation of such transaction.
 The recipients of such issued or deemed to be issued Earnout Shares shall be eligible to participate with respect thereto in such Earnout Strategic Transaction.

-On November 15, 2023, pursuant to the Warrant Letter Agreement, the Company issued to the Captivision Korea Founders two Founder Warrants, exercisable for an aggregate of up to 1,779,368 Ordinary Shares at \$11.50 per share.
+On November 15, 2023, pursuant to the Warrant Letter Agreement, we issued to the Captivision Korea Founders two Founder Warrants, exercisable for an aggregate of up to 1,779,368 Ordinary Shares at \$11.50 per share.

 Effective as of November 15, 2023, a number of service providers to the Company, Captivision Korea and JGGC entered into deferral agreements to defer the Deferred Amounts until a future date when sufficient funds may become available to pay such Deferred Amounts in cash.
 As an alternative to cash payment, certain of the Deferral Agreements, including the JGGC SPAC Holdings Deferral Agreement, accounting for approximately \$7.7 million of the transaction expenses, provide that the counterparties have the option to convert all of a portion their outstanding amount owed to them under their respective fee deferral agreements into Ordinary Shares at a share price equal to the VWAP of Ordinary Shares for the 20 consecutive trading day period occurring prior to the applicable election date.
+In June and August of 2024 we entered into amendments to certain Deferred Fee Arrangements comprising a total of \$295,000 in Deferred Amounts, providing those counterparties with the option to convert all or a portion of their outstanding amount owed to them into Ordinary Share a conversion price per share equal to the lesser of (a) the VWAP Price and (b) 98% of the last price at which the Ordinary Shares traded on Nasdaq prior to the close of trading hours on the trading day prior to the applicable election date; provided, that no more than \$170,000 of the then outstanding Deferred Amount may be so converted within any 5 consecutive trading day period.
 The timing, frequency, and the price at which Captivision issues Ordinary Shares are subject to market prices and such counterparty's decision to accept repayment for any such amount in equity.